Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_SEC/07_passwords.md

 Despite the bad password, and the fact that Linux uses common hashing algorithms, you won’t get a match in the Rainbow Table.
 This is because the password is salted.

 Between the first- and second-dollar sign is the type of encryption; between the second- and third-dollar sign is the salt, and after the third dollar sign is the hash itself.
+Below is the encrypted password shown.

 $6$0yMGt.627fBTkpSu$aHJmxDreibVN1tl8slXplz.EYQz19hWw2ctRBYnLttbVWiOa2r1nCFl2gUdavNSO7H1YHr8O4y.S/RI905/5e1:19276:0:99999:7:::